 She was preceded in death by her parents and two sisters.
 She is survived and missed by brothers Garcia Gooden, Alfred Gooden, Robert Gooden, Casbert Gooden and Ucall Gooden in addition to sisters Joan Gooden, Pauline Shakes, Pearline Brooks and Cardell Sudlow.
 Her son and a host of nieces, nephews, grandnieces and a grandnephew, friends, church members and more also miss her.
 The world is a little less bright without Nevelin, but her light is already shining anew in Glory.

-To send flowers to Mrs. Nevelin Gooden-Wright's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Nevelin Gooden-Wright, please visit our floral store.